upasana-sahu/Credit-Card-Financial-Dashboard/README.md

 - Blue and Silver credit cards are the most used, making up 91% of transactions.
 - In customers 45% belong to age group 40-50.
 - Overall Activation Rate is 57.5%.
-- Overall Delinquency Rate: 6.07%.
+- Overall Delinquency Rate is 6.07%.

 Guided by-Rishabh Mishra [YouTube Video Link](https://www.youtube.com/watch?v=8XoDVwWdaqI&t=6870s)